Maxon v. Fuller Theological Seminary

 Churches, seminaries, and other religious groups must be able to decide how to train their own religious leaders according to their own sincere determinations of their religious mission and the teachings of their faith.
 The government cannot entangle itself in these religious decisions by second-guessing or undermining how religious schools and organizations have decided to train their ministers and leaders.
 Permitting the government to force itself into the process of setting standards for scholars and ministers of faith is a clear violation of religious autonomy—a threat to the healthy separation of church and state.

 The government cannot pressure religious groups into abandoning their beliefs.
 If Sikhs decide to abandon the turban and kirpan, Orthodox Jews choose to stop keeping Kosher, or Muslims want to reject wearing the hijab, then those must be decisions made freely by members of the faith—not under compulsion from lawsuits and courts.
 So too with Christian beliefs on the sacrament of marriage.
+Fuller filed a motion to dismiss the plaintiffs’ case in February 2020, and a hearing is currently scheduled for June 30, 2020.

 Importance to Religious Liberty: